 Ensuring You Have Enough Space to Extract the Installation Software The Linux/Unix StorNext client installation software files are extracted into the /tmp/stornext directory by default.
 The client software, when extracted, requires approximately 40 MB of space.
 Make sure there is enough free space in the default directory to extract the files.
 If there is not sufficient space, you may need to specify an alternative directory with the -d option.
-To specify an alternate location before beginning the installation, enter the following command: ./ <archive name=""> -d <dir></dir></archive> where <archive name=""></archive> is the name of the client software file you downloaded, and <dir></dir> is the directory into which you want to extract the installation files.
-Installing the StorNext Client on Linux To run the StorNext client software on Red Hat Linux or SUSE Linux Enterprise, first install the client software package, and then configure the client.
-Caution: Before installing the StorNext client software, you must install the kernel source code.
-You can install the kernel source code by using the installation disks for your operating system.
-Note: Client software is extracted by default to the directory /tmp/ stornext.
-1 Log on to the client system as root .
-2 Change to the directory where the client software archive file you downloaded is located.
+To specify an alternate location before beginning the installation, enter the following command:

+where <archive name> is the name of the client software file you downloaded, and <dir> is the directory into which you want to extract the installation files.